 There is so much change going on in organisations today that it can get exhausting.
 Rather than just doing your day job, you also need to be involved in continuous improvement activities.
 This should make the organisation reduce costs or increase revenue.
 Ultimately, this makes the organisation more profitable.

 Why continuous improvement matters for your team

-Taking improvement to the team level enables you to promote its benefits to team members more easily.
-Let’s see how.
+You need to be able to promote the benefits of continuous improvement to team members more easily.
+Let’s see what they are.

 Continuous improvement stops your team from stagnating